denghanyu/app-docs/en/prep/post-installation.md

 ## Activate Your App by Connecting to the Internet {#activate}

-If you are using Altizure app for the first time, please make sure that your phone is connected to the Internet.
-This is because that before Altizure app is connected to the drone, DJI will check Altizure's API key and activate Altizure app on your device.
-If activation fails, there will be a popup on the interface, indicating that the activation failed.
+For Altizure app first time users, before Altizure app is connected to the drone, DJI will check Altizure's API key and activate Altizure app on your device.
+So, please make sure that your phone is connected to the Internet.
+If the activation fails, there will be a popup on the interface, indicating that the activation failed.
 But if there's no popup, it means the activation is successful.

-When using Phantom 3 Standard or Phantom 3 4K, please DO NOT connect to the drone's Wi-Fi if you are a first time user in Altizure app.
+When using Phantom 3 Standard or Phantom 3 4K, please DO NOT connect to the drone's Wi-Fi if you are using Altizure app for the first time.
 This is because the drone's Wi-Fi is not connected to the Internet, and the activation may fail.

 After a successful activation, you can use our app offline in the future.